Al-Azif/usb-otg-webapi/README.md

 - Official Raspberry Pi 8MP camera pointed at the screen

 ## But you can just run your own software controls on the system...
-There is currently no public coldboot avavilable to run your own code, meaning there is no screen streaming/control on boot
+There is currently no public coldboot available to run your own code, meaning there is no screen streaming/control on boot

 ## Roadmap
 - [ ] Camera Stream (via ffmpeg, ffserve will be running on frontend)
 - [ ] Macro Support (Multiple commands contained in one neat command)
-- [ ] "On Boot" Support (Run a macro when power is detected on the systemn, or other external trigger)
+- [ ] "On Boot" Support (Run a macro when power is detected on the system, or other external trigger)
 - [ ] UART Support
 - [ ] Power/Eject API (Control physical buttons)
 - [ ] Secure login vs static auth-key